lucasdavila/cards/README.md

 # Cards

-This is a simple cards deck manager experiment build with elixir, it allow to:
+This is a simple cards deck manager experiment build with elixir, it allows to:

 * Create a deck
 * Shuffle the cards